Home | Volume 49 | Article number 38

 Collating and summarizing findings: all articles and documents identified during the search were imported into a reference manager, and duplicates were removed.
 Relevant information from selected articles, including authors, country, participant characteristics, study design, key findings, data extraction, and collection were primarily collected manually by the reviewers using standardized forms or templates.
 The PRISMA guidelines for scoping reviews (PRISMA-ScR) were also used to present findings.

 Data synthesis and analysis: a narrative synthesis approach was employed to summarize the findings from the included articles and documents.
-The key characteristics of the reviewed studies, such as study design, sample size, and geographical location, were tabulated in Table 2, Table 2.1.
+The key characteristics of the reviewed studies, such as study design, sample size, and geographical location, were tabulated in Table 2, and Table 2.1.
 The implementation strategies and outcomes of the FL-MUAC approach were analyzed qualitatively to identify common themes, trends, and challenges across the studies.
 "In this study, data were sought for the following outcome domains: caregiver compliance and satisfaction: This outcome domain focused on evaluating the level of caregiver compliance with FL-MUAC screening and their satisfaction with the approach.
 Data were sought for measures such as the percentage of caregivers correctly using the MUAC tape, caregiver-reported satisfaction scores, and qualitative feedback from caregivers.

 Community acceptance: community acceptance of the FL-MUAC approach was assessed based on the findings from the included studies.
 The level of enthusiasm and participation among community members, including caregivers, community leaders, and young girls, was examined.
 The attitudes of men towards the approach were also explored to understand their level of engagement and support.
 The studies provided insights into the community's perception of the approach and its contribution to addressing misunderstandings regarding inclusion and exclusion in malnutrition programs.